If you have a small backyard and you want to start gardening, there’s a simple solution…

-These greens can bolt up as the weather gets warmer.
+The Chinese Greens are best grown during warmer temperatures.
 Another thing to add is the flower heads always taste great and can add a heavy spice punch to your salads.

 Check out this video if you would like to know more about growing Chinese greens in a bucket:

 There are many flavors, shapes, and forms of peppers, giving you lots of options to pick from.
 As a shallow-rooted herb, when grown in buckets, peppers usually do very well.

 The type of pepper you select largely depends on how much spice you’re looking for.
 However, whichever type you go for, you shouldn’t have any problems growing a good pepper plant in a reliable 5-gallon bucket.